Step 1. Decision.

 Work.
 I do take my job seriously.
 Whatever I do, I give my best.
 And I guess, this is what my employers notice.
 They know they can count on me.
 Besides, I had really nice bosses.
 I wanted to bring something to say goodbye and thank you.
 I bought Polish sweets (

 Friends.
 We organized a party at home.
 There were 16 people and for a moment I was afraid we need a bigger room, but eventually, it was all right.
 Nobody complained.
 I was living in Denmark for over 5 years.
 Those people that came to say goodbye were my great friends.
-I felt supported with warm words, kind gestures,
+I felt supported by warm words, kind gestures, and presents.
+With some, we didn’t meet often enough, but I am sure we’ll remember each other.

 Things.
 They have a